Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 }

-Open the playground and enter into keyboard navigation mode (ctrl + shift + k).
+Open the sample app and enter into keyboard navigation mode (ctrl + shift + k).
 Drag some blocks on to the workspace and navigate to the first block.
 From here hit the S key to go to the next block.
 Notice how the cursor skips over the previous and next connection and goes straight to the next block.

 A shortcut has several properties: